-I'm from a small town in Sweden called Norrkoping, 37 years of age and i'm living together with my girlfriend and two kids.
+I'm from a small town in Sweden called Norrkoping, 45 years of age and i'm living together with my lady.

 Working as an consultant at kafit in computer hardware, networking , IT security etc. You can find me over at linkedin also which more thouroughly describes what i know and don't know and do regarding computer enviroments.

 The picture is showing one of my systems when i had populated it with 4 x Nvidia GTX295 boards and reached a S@H alltime high with about a RAC of 113000 credits during the autumn of 2009.